Jerry Mumphrey: New York Yankees

 The Yankees signed free agent outfielder Steve Kemp before the season.
 Wanting more power in his line up, manager Billy Martin began using Kemp in left and Winfield in center when the Yankees faced left handed pitchers.
-Mumphrey was displeased with the amount of time he was playing with New York.
-On August 10, he was traded even up to the Astros for Omar Moreno.
+Mumphrey was displeased with his playing time with New York.
+On August 10, he was traded to the Astros for Omar Moreno.

 Houston Astros

 Starting in center field again, Mumphrey ignited one of the Astros' greatest comebacks of the season shortly after joining his new club.
 On August 23, with the Astros trailing the Pirates 5–1, Mumphrey led off the ninth inning with a single off starter John Candelaria.
 Following Alan Ashby's single, Denny Walling hit a three-run home run to chase Candelaria from the game.
 The Astros then scored two more off the Pirates' bullpen to win, 6–5.
-The next day, Mumphrey went 3-for-4 with two doubles, two RBIs and a run scored in the Astros' 10–4 victory over the Pirates.
+The next day, Mumphrey went 3-for-4 with two doubles, two RBI and a run scored in the Astros' 10–4 victory over the Pirates.
 On September 27, Mumphrey went 4-for-5, and broke a 5–5 tie with a three-run home run against the Padres.
 Mumphrey batted .336 over the rest of the season with Houston.